miragejs/ember-cli-mirage/docs/v0.2.x/models.md

 });
 ```

-This adds an `authorId` property to the `comment` model, as well as some methods for working with the associated `comments` collection:
+This adds a `commentIds` property to the `blogPost` model, as well as some methods for working with the associated `comments` collection:

 ```js
 blogPost.commentIds;                      // [1, 2, 3]